 - For Men/Women: Both.

 The NeoSport Low Top water shoes could be a great choice for a range of watersports.
 Made from neoprene, they can help to keep your feet warm in cold water and could be an ideal choice for year round paddling.

 Their slender fit means they can be ideally suited for smaller cockpits on sit-inside kayaks, as they are designed to take up minimal space on your foot and in your yak.
 They could also be ideal for whitewater paddling, as well as paddle boarding, wakeboarding, diving or swimming.

 The rubber sole is flexible but durable, and benefits from a puncture resistant lining for added protection and durability.
 The sole can help give you the traction you need on wet surfaces and it’s designed to stand up to some land use while you make your way to and from the water.

-The All Out Blaze Sieve water shoe is designed to offer you the protection and durability of a shoe with the breathability and convenience of a sandal.
+The All Out Blaze Sieve women’s water shoe is designed to offer you the protection and durability of a shoe with the breathability and convenience of a sandal.
 The closed toe design can give you the added protection against toe injuries from rocks or sharp objects.

 They feature a neoprene lining at the ankle for a snug fit, as well as stretchy, adjustable cord laces.
 This style of lacing means you don’t have to tie them but can adjust them easily for a more comfortable fit.

-The thick, rubber lug sole is designed for hiking, with 3 millimeter lug depth and a 1 inch heel.
+The thick, rubber lug sole is designed for hiking, with 3 mm lug depth and a 1 inch heel.
 This means you should be able to hike over longer distances with the correct support for your feet.
 Because of this, these shoes can be great for camping trips or paddling trips where you plan to explore islands.

 9: Sea To Summit Ultra Flex Water Booties